Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Guillain-Barré Syndrome Fact Sheet.
-National Institute of Neurological Disorders and Stroke Web site. http://www.ninds.nih.gov/disorders/gbs/detail_gbs.htm.
-Accessed November 2, 2009.
+National Institute of Neurological Disorders and Stroke Web site.
+April 29, 2015; http://www.ninds.nih.gov/disorders/gbs/detail_gbs.htm.

 - Genetics Home Reference (GHR) contains information on Guillain-Barre syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.